kulics/koral/book-en/document.md

 ### Function Type

-In Feel, a function is a type just like Int, Float, etc. Similarly, a function can be used as an expression.
+In K, a function is a type just like Int, Float, etc. Similarly, a function can be used as an expression.

 The type of a function is declared using the `(T) -> R` syntax, and the function definition requires the same declaration of the argument type and return type.